arrianj/keysmith/README.md

 * Permutes combinations of the data representations it generates from the user-provided inputs, and saves them to a .txt file that Keysmith creates and saves to the local directory.

-* Currently, the only inputs it takes are first name and last name.
-I plan on adding more inputs such as birthday, numeric characters, special characters, and custom inputs.
+* Keysmith takes three inputs, a first name, a last name, and optionally, a range of numbers.
+It will generate possible representations of the text values input for the first and last name, and purmute them with the optional addition of using the user-defined range of numbers as well.

 ## License